All 34 Vietnamese localities report hikes in industrial output in Q3

 |Footwear production for export at the Vĩnh Hòa Hưng Nam Industrial Cluster, An Giang province.
 VNA/VNS Photo

-HÀ NỘI — Việt Nam's industrial index of production (IIP) jumped 10 per cent year-on-year in the third quarter of this year, with gains recorded in all 34 localities, reported the Ministry of Finance's National Statistics Office (NSO).
+HÀ NỘI — Việt Nam's industrial index of production (IIP) jumped 10 per cent year-on-year in the third quarter of this year, with gains recorded in all 34 localities nationwide, reported the Ministry of Finance's National Statistics Office (NSO).

 Manufacturing and processing, the main engine, climbed 10.2 per cent, mining gained 8.2 per cent, electricity production and distribution rose 9.8 per cent, and water supply and waste treatment increased 5.3 per cent.